eyalz800/zpp_bits/README.md

 -----------
-* Currently there is no explicit tool to handle backwards compatibility of structures, the only overhead that is generated is also part of the data structures anyway, which is size of variable length types, which is the active member of a variant, and whether an optional holds a value.
+* Currently there is no explicit tool to handle backwards compatibility of structures, the only overhead that is generated is also part of the data structures anyway, which is size of variable length types, which is the active member of a variant, and whether an optional holds a value, which does not leave much metadata for backwards compatibility.
+However, a neat way to achieve some versioning is by using `std::variant`, and versioning your types this way `std::variant<version1::type, version2::type, version3::type, ...>` and then use `std::visit()` to get called with the right version.
 * Serialization of non-owning pointers & raw pointers is not supported, for simplicity and also for security reasons.
 * Serialization of null pointers is not supported to avoid the default overhead of stating whether a pointer is null, to work around this use optional which is more explicit.